 It demands the students the ability to quickly assimilate every lesson before moving on.

-Therefore this challenge is much more appealing and makes piano accessible to adults.
+Therefore this method is a much more appealing challenge that makes piano accessible to adults.

 Jazz piano lessons